condwanaland/workflow/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+To see a full example of how to set up, and run a project with workflow, please read the included vignette.

 ``` r
 ## basic example code